Ultimate List of Things to Do in Atlanta with Kids

 Seasonal Festivals in Atlanta

 Atlanta is home to some amazing festivals during nearly all seasons of the year.
-Some of special interest to families with children include the Atlanta Ice Cream Festival, Atlanta Dogwood Festival and the Decatur Book Festival.
+Some of special interest to families with children include the Atlanta Ice Cream Festival, Atlanta Dogwood Festival, Atlanta Science Festival and the Decatur Book Festival.

 Shoot the ‘hooch